Chipotle reports 16% drop in March same-store sales

-(Reuters) - Chipotle Mexican Grill Inc (CMG.N) on Tuesday reported a 16% fall in March same-store sales, as the coronavirus pandemic forced the company to keep its restaurants closed to diners.
+April 21 (Reuters) - Chipotle Mexican Grill Inc on Tuesday reported a 16% fall in March same-store sales, as the coronavirus pandemic forced the company to keep its restaurants closed to diners.

 The company also withdrew its forecast of delivering mid-single digit percentage growth in comparable restaurant sales this year.